Email FacebookTwitterMenu burgerClose thin

 • Compliance: This function focuses on the firm’s compliance with relevant laws, regulations and industry standards, thereby mitigating legal and operational risks.

 Other back office functions can include IT support, which maintains the firm’s technology infrastructure; and client services, which handles client inquiries and issues not directly related to financial advice.
-The role of back office functions is integral to the overall operation of a financial advisory firm.
+Back office functions are integral to the overall operation of a financial advisory firm.

 A financial advisor thinking through front, middle and back office functions for her advisory firm.